Automatic Signboard Detection and Localization in Densely Populated Developing Cities: Materials and Methods

 \subsection{Benchmark Dataset Construction}

-We present a dataset in this research titled, \textbf{Street View Signboard Objects (SVSO)}, which contains signboard images of establishments.
-The SVSO data include signboard images of various shapes and colours from 6 developing countries, such as Bangladesh, Malaysia, Bhutan, Srilanka, Myanmar and Thailand.
-The main focus was the 10 cities of Bangladesh - Dhaka, Chittagong, Sylhet, Mymensingh, Barisal, Rajshahi, Khulna, Rangpur, Bogra and Pabna.
+We present a novel dataset in this research titled, \textbf{Street View Signboard Objects (SVSO)}, which contains a total of 5000 signboard images of establishments.
+All images are in PNG file format with bit depth of 32 bits per pixel.
+The color channels are red, green, blue, and alpha.
+The SVSO data includes signboard images of various shapes and colours from 10 cities of Bangladesh - Dhaka, Chittagong, Sylhet, Mymensingh, Barisal, Rajshahi, Khulna, Rangpur, Bogra and Pabna.
+We also constructed an independent test set containing 200 signboard images from 6 developing countries such as Malaysia, Bhutan, Sri Lanka, Myanmar, Thailand and Bangladesh.
 These natural scene signboard images are labelled in Pascal VOC format and are converted into XML files using an auto labelling tool, labelImg \cite{git}.
-An annotation file has been generated in CSV format using all the labelled XML files and it contains 12961 signboard samples with image id, file path, bounding box information (xmin, xmax, ymin, ymax, width) and object class fields. \textbf{Figure \ref{fig:data}} shows some sample images of SVSO dataset.
-In SVSO dataset, each RGB image has been resized to $1000\times600$ pixels using Anti-aliasing method.
+An annotation file has been generated in CSV format using all the labelled XML files and it contains 12,961 signboard samples with image id, file path, bounding box information (xmin, xmax, ymin, ymax, width) and object class fields. \textbf{Figure \ref{fig:data}} shows some sample images of SVSO dataset.
+In our dataset collection, all the images were of various sizes (larger than $1000\times600$).
+Therefore, all image files have been downscaled to $1000\times600$ pixels using Anti-aliasing method.
 Then image normalization has been performed on these images to transform each pixel value between 0 and 1.
 To keep all image features on the same scale, standardization method has been applied.
+SVSO is the largest existing dataset for signboard class objects.
+We have provided SVSO image dataset, independent test set, labelled XML files, CSV format annotation file and important python scripts in this link: \textit{https://doi.org/10.5281/zenodo.6865241}.

+In addition, we have used Billboard class data from Open Images Dataset V6 (OIDv6) \cite{OpenImages}, to analyze the generalizability and effectiveness of our proposed method.
+The OIDv6 dataset contains around 9M images with a total of 600 object classes.
+It is one of the largest datasets with 16M object location annotations on 1.9M images.
+The Billboard class contains a total of 9873 Billboard samples in 4038 images along with bounding box annotation.
+All Billboard images are in JPG file format with bit depth of 24 bits.
+The Billboard class includes various types of advertisement billboards and establishment signboards with diverse shapes, sizes, colors and background.